-INDONESIAN ECONOMIC SYSTEM BUILDING EXPLANATION Foundation: Pancasila and the 1945 Constitution The economy is driven by economic, social, moral stimuli A strong will towards a state of social equality (egalitarianism) by the principles of humanity.
-The creation of a robust national economy, which means nationalism animates every economic policy Cooperatives are the cornerstone of the economy and are the most concrete form of a joint effort The existence of a clear and decisive balance between planning at the national level with decentralization in the implementation of economic activities to ensure economic and social justice Principles: Togetherness and kinship Togetherness is reflected in nature and willingness to be unselfish, prioritizing the common interests.
-Kinship contains the nature of doing something by all, for all under the leadership of a leader under the surveillance of the members.
-The member relationship is a hub.
-Affection like family is not a hub. contract Pancasila joints: Divinity, humanity, nationality,andpopulist Divinity: Economical by religious teachings.
-Assets and resources are obtained in the right way and do not harm other parties.
-Moreover, be used in the right way and not harm others.
-Practices of economic life based on religion and local wisdom need to get protection in the Pancasila economy.
-Humanity : Indonesia's economic system is orientedtoward human welfare.
-Economic activities are carried out in a spirit of mutually beneficial cooperation.
-It should not lead to exploitation and discrimination because it will cause injustice.
-Nationality: substantial unity can be realized if based on togetherness.
-Togetherness arises because of feelings of the same fate and continuity.
-Economic activity must be based on a spirit of togetherness, reflected in the high participation of all levels of society, spreading economic resources throughout the country and the high sense of nationalism and national economic independence.
+INDONESIAN ECONOMIC SYSTEM BUILDING 9 EXPLANATION Foundation: Pancasilaand the 1945 Constitution 1.
+The economy is driven by economic, social, moral stimuli 2.
+A strong will towards a state of social equality (egalitarianism) by the principles Quantity.
+3. The creation of a robust national economy, which means nationalism animates every economic policy 8 Cooperatives are the cornerstone of the economy and are the most concret form of a joint effort The existence of a clear and decisive balance between planning at th national level with decentralization in the implementation of economic activities ensure economic and social justice Principles: Togethemess and kinship Togetherness is reflected in nature and willingness to be unselfish, prioritizing th common interests.
+Kinship contains the nature of doing something by all, for all under the leadership of leader under the surveillance of the members.
+The member relationship is a hul Affection like family is not a hub. contract Pancasila joints: Divinity: Economical by religious teachings.
+Assets and resources are obtained in the Divinity, humanity, nationality, and populist right way and do not harm other parties.
+Moreover, be used in the right way and no harm others.
+Practices of economic life based on religion and local wisdom need to g protection in the Pancasila economy.
+Humanity: Indonesia's economic system is orientedtoward human welfare.
+Econom activities are carried out in a spirit of mutually beneficial cooperation.
+It should not leas to exploitation and discrimination because it will cause injustice.
+Nationality:substantial unity can be realized if based on togetherness.
+Togethernes arises because of feelings of the same fate and continuity.
+Economic activity must based on a spirit of togetherness, reflected in the high participation of all levels society, spreading economic resources throughout the country and the high sense nationalism and national economic independence.
 Populist: the establishment of economic democracy.
-The economic system is based on popular sovereignty.
+The economic system is based of popular sovereignty.
 Economic activities are sourced from the people, by the people, and for the people.
-Principles of operation: Justice and expediency Economic activity must benefit everyone, not a handful of people.
-Moreover, it provides benefits physically and mentally in the hereafter.
-Resource Ownership Order An economy based on togetherness and kinship, private ownership has social responsibility.
+Principles of operation: Economic activity must benefit everyone, not a handful of people.
+Moreover, it provide Justice and expediency benefits physically and mentally in the hereafter.
+Resource Ownership Order An economy based on togethemess and kinship, private ownership has social responsibility.